panpf/sketch/docs/wiki/http_stack.md

 Translations: [简体中文](http_stack_zh.md)

-[HttpStack] is used to initiate HTTP network requests and obtain responses and then hand them over to [HttpUriFetcher] to download images.
-The default implementation is [HurlStack]
+[HttpStack] is used to initiate HTTP network requests and obtain responses, then hand them over to [HttpUriFetcher] to download images.

+On the jvm platform, [Sketch] provides two implementations [HurlStack] and [OkHttpStack].
+[HurlStack] is used by default.
+[OkHttpStack] requires additional dependence on the `sketch-http-okhttp` module.

+On non-jvm platforms, [Sketch] only provides [KtorStack] implementation, and [KtorStack] is used by default.

+You can also use [KtorStack] on the jvm platform, which requires additional dependency on the `sketch-http-ktor` module

 ### HurlStack